dagster-io/dagster-open-platform/README.md

 This is a full-sized Dagster project that contains **real** assets that are used by the Dagster Labs team.
 These are assets used for our own analytics and operations.
 Therefore, if you're a high-growth startup or a budding data team, this should also serve as an amazing reference for what it means to run a data platform at a SaaS business.

-We are open-sourcing these pipelines as an educational reference for how we do data engineering, build software, and run our analytics.
+We are open-sourcing these assets to provide a reference for how Dagster is used in a real-world setting at the scale of a data platform in a production setting.

 ## How to use this project